If you’re having problems playing a game on Windows 10, use the following troubleshooting steps to get it working again.

 For help troubleshooting audio problems, see Troubleshoot game audio or video issues on Windows 10.

 Some games require a separate sign-in when you play them, even if you're signed in with your Xbox gamertag.
-For example, if you have problems signing in to your in-game account when you try to play with others online, there may be a problem with your account or the service you’re trying to sign in to.
+For example, if you have problems signing in to your in-game account when you try to play with others online, there may be a problem with your account or the service that you’re trying to sign in to.

 For help troubleshooting in-game account issues, see Sign-in problems with in-game accounts on Windows 10.

-If you experience problems with your controller not connecting to your device, if your accessories don't work as expected, or if you have issues like distorted audio, see the links below for troubleshooting help.
+If you experience problems with your controller not connecting to your device, if your accessories don't work as expected or if you have issues like distorted audio, see the links below for troubleshooting help.

 For help troubleshooting problems with your Xbox 360 controller, see Connect an Xbox 360 wired controller to your PC.